dtcenter/MET/docs/Users_Guide/tc-diag.rst

 When the **cira_diag_flag** configuration entry is set to true, an ASCII CIRA diagnostics output file is written for each model track provided.
 These files are named using the **output_base_format**, described above, followed by the **_diag.dat** suffix.

-These output files contain tabular ASCII data with diagnostic values either extracted directly from the input ATCF track file or computed from the gridded data, after converting it to a storm-centric cylindrical coordinates grid.
+These output files contain tabular ASCII data with diagnostic values either extracted directly from the input ATCF track file or computed from the gridded data, after converting it to a storm-centric cylindrical grid.
 One output file is created for each track from each model source.
 The output consists of the following sections:

   - Two header lines list the model name, initialization time, storm basin, and integer storm number (of the season).